mkellner43/littlelemon/README.md

 - Customers can make reservations using the integrated reservation system.
 - Admins can log in to the admin panel to manage reservations, view customer details, and update restaurant information.

+## License

+This LittleLemon project is licensed under the [MIT License](LICENSE).
+Feel free to use it for your restaurant business.

 **Happy coding from LittleLemon! 🍋**